Septic, Productivity, Operations, Technician Tips

 • Cash flow: Track monthly or weekly cash flow, operating expenses, and profits.

-ServiceTitan lets you create a marketing scorecard of all current campaigns, then tie all new customers to the specific marketing campaign that brought them to you (such as Google Local Services Ads).
-This way, you can increase spending on campaigns with higher returns and drop channels with poor performance.
+ServiceTitan lets you create a marketing scorecard of all current campaigns and tie new customers to the specific marketing campaign that brought them to you (such as Google Local Services Ads).

-Just don’t make the rookie mistake of focusing only on digital platforms for your septic pumping business advertising.
-Personal relationship-building tactics still work (such as knocking on doors and introducing yourself to new homeowners or leaving septic service flyers for future maintenance or repairs).
-In fact, most customers often appreciate the personalized effort in today’s digital world.
+Personal relationship-building tactics still work (such as knocking on doors and introducing yourself to new homeowners, word-of-mouth, or leaving septic service flyers for future maintenance or repairs).
+Most customers often appreciate the personalized effort in today’s digital world.

-Tip #6: Use Rave Reviews to Pump Up Profits
+9. Use Rave Reviews to Pump Up Profits

 To get good reviews and keep them flowing, your techs must deliver outstanding customer service and always exceed the customer’s expectations.
 Good reviews must be earned, but they’re a proven way to grow any home services business.

-Does your company make it easy for customers to leave a review?
-Do your techs ask for feedback once they complete a job?
-Does your office staff make follow-up customer service calls or send emails with a specific link to leave a review?
+• Does your office staff make follow-up customer service calls or send emails with a specific link to leave a review?

 Ringe says he focused ProSkill’s marketing on getting more 5-star Google reviews by using ServiceTitan’s built-in survey tool to customize a personal message and ask customers to leave a Google review.